UnitConversion/unitConversion/documents/activeinterlock/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to active interlock data service's documentation!
+Welcome to the Documentation for the Active Interlock Data Service!
 ====================================================================================

-Active interlock data service is implementation using Django framework, and its implementation details could be found in this document.
+The Active Interlock Data Service is implemented using the Django framework, and its implementation details are given in this document.

 .. toctree::
     :maxdepth: 2